-It’s about changing word for word and picture for picture what we are willing to accept.
-It’s about discrediting the opposition.
-It’s about isolating people, a country and it’s about splitting the country into groups of enemies.
-It’s about what separates us and not what unites us.
+It's about changing word for word and picture for picture what we will accept.
+It's about discrediting the opposition.
+It's about isolating people, a country, and it's about splitting the country into groups of enemies.
+It's about what separates us and not what unites us.

 Perhaps the most uniting thing in existence is the understanding that parents and their children belong together.
 It's about fabricating a new normality.
 The taboo of today is tomorrow's normal.

 Then again, this new normality is not new after all.
 It's called fascism, and it's exactly what the Nazis did.

 We live in an era where the principles of what made this country great and what makes humans human are being torn into pieces in front of the eyes of the world.

 The level of cruelty is hard to comprehend but then again weirdly logical after everything trump said and did during his campaign.
 It was a campaign against the very basis of what a society constitutes of.
 What keeps it together and unites it.